CivicActions/agile-california/documentation/usds-checklist.md

 #### Actions
-1. Product owner was identified on June 17 as Rob Read.
-Documented [here](https://github.com/CivicActions/nebula/blob/master/evidence/AppointmentOfProductOwner.md)
+1. Product owner was identified as Robert L. Read.
-2. Stakeholders in this instance are agency management, and authority as outlined was granted to product owner on day 1 of Sprint.
+2. Stakeholders in this instance were all teammembers, and all agreed to authority as outlined was granted to product owner on day 1 of Sprint.
 3. See Read's [biography](https://civicactions.com/team/rob-read).
 4. We early established a labor budget matrix of peoples skills against their availability.
 5. Again, see [biography](https://civicactions.com/team/rob-read).